codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/build-and-push-an-image.md

 ## More options for push

-Codefresh has several more options when it comes to pushing
+Codefresh has several more options when it comes to pushing:

 * You can specify multiple tags to be pushed
 * You can use directly ECR registries